 - What are the lease length options?

-Renting an apartment from an owner-landlord isn't all that different from renting an apartment under a property management company.
+Renting an apartment from a private landlord isn't all that different from renting an apartment under a property management company.
 However, there are some significant differences that you should consider before making a final decision on the matter.

-That said, it's important to start with your apartment preferences and work your way up from there.
-That way, you'll find a selection of apartments that meet your needs first.
+It's important to start with your apartment preferences and work your way up from there.
+That way, you'll find a selection of private owner rentals that meet your needs first.
 Ready to find the perfect place for you?
 Take our quiz now and discover the best options that match your preferences!